 All four babies from such a breeding will appear normal.
 This is how the autosomal recessive defect might sneak along for generations without you ever seeing a single cataract.

 But one day, when these babies reach breeding age, two defective genes are bound to pair up.
 Then, you’ll ‘get’ to pore over your own records to figure out where the gene could possibly have come from, and make your plans to eradicate the defect from your own herd.

-(Not all autosomal recessive genetic traits are disorders.
+From the lists below, you can see that not all autosomal recessive genetic traits are disorders.
 Some, such as dilute coloration or rex fur, may be completely desirable.
-If the genetic trait is autosomal recessive, the mode of inheritance is the same.)
+If the genetic trait is autosomal recessive, the mode of inheritance is the same.

 These lists are not exhaustive by any means...

 Each of these autosomal recessive traits are inherited in the same fashion as are autosomal recessive disorders, for example, cataracts.
 And you can test-breed and eradicate an undesirable gene from your herd in the exact same manner as we did in ours, whether it be something as damaging as cataracts and polycystic kidney syndrome, or as innocuous as a light chinchilla gene hiding among your homozygous dark chinchilla agouti rabbits.